 We have tested the DNO satisfactorily between 10Hz and 10kHz.

 There are a number of programs / scripts available that give control of the frequency and duty cycle of the PWM output from the Pi.
-We’re in the final stages of testing one and we’ll put it here when we’re happy with it.
+We have written a sample control program in Python which you can download.

 We’ll be testing our other controllers and putting details of those in the knowledge base as soon as we can.